Attention Graduate Programs - Grant for Graduate Student Professional Development

 - EVALUATION PLAN

-Describe methods that will be used to demonstrate if goals have been met, the timeframe for collecting and reviewing data, and how the evaluation will help your organization improve future programming.
+Describe methods that will be used to demonstrate if goals have been met, the time frame for collecting and reviewing data, and how the evaluation will help your organization improve future programming.
 Consider ways that you can evaluate the impact of your program over time.
-All reports must be submitted to the Graduate School no later than August 1, 2018.
+All reports must be submitted to the Graduate School no later than August 1, 2019.

 Proposals must originate from a graduate (master’s or doctoral) degree program at UW-Madison.

-- December 5: Grant opportunity is announced, applications are accepted online at: https://uwmadison.co1.qualtrics.com/jfe/form/SV_1TFSUZ7NHVUpc6p
+- Tuesday, October 1, 2019: Grant opportunity announced, applications accepted online

-- By the end of January: Selection decisions made and applicants notified
+- By end of November, 2019: Selection decisions made and applicants notified

 EVENT MANAGEMENT: Grant recipients are responsible for all aspects of event planning and management, which may include booking space, reserving AV equipment, arranging travel for speakers, managing participant registration, ordering refreshments, distributing evaluation surveys, etc.